 - All traffic was directed to Mattingly & Howell’s Facebook Page.
 In order to “Like” a photo, visitors had to first Like Mattingly & Howell’s Facebook page.
 Over the period of one month their page Likes went from about 600 to 2,176.
 Their Likes are currently at 2,647.

 - Because of the push from the dental practices, there were many first time visitors to Mattiingly & Howell’s Facebook page.
 These new visitors all landed on their Welcome Page first, which ended up with 4,155 views that month.
 Some continued to browse to the wall which, in turn, had 2,811 views.
 Mattingly & Howell’s wall post views that month reached an amazing 57,306.

 - Mattingly & Howell’s Facebook Welcome Page featured a link where visitors could also enter into a drawing to win an iPad.
 As part of the entry process, visitors could recommend Mattingly and Howell’s blog on their Facebook wall for 2 additional entries.
 The blog was shared about 200 times which resulted in 75 new newsletter subscriptions.

 - Perhaps most importantly, Mattingly and Howell Orthodontics built a better relationship with each one of these 39 dental practices by including them in the challenge and then by thanking them with a gift basket.
 It doesn’t take a rocket scientist to understand that these dental practices will be more likely to refer patients to an orthodontist they have built a trusted, and fun relationship with.

-Congratulations to the forward thinkers and awesome team at Mattingly & Howell.
+Congratulations to the forward thinkers and awesome dental marketing team at Mattingly & Howell.
 This is just one more example of your understanding of what it takes to be a social practice.
 It’s about people, not teeth.

 A Couple Additional Thoughts…